-I saw a thread from one of the facebook groups with similar question on how can we possibly invest in business empires like Apple, Google, Facebook, and Microsoft.
-Big question is, is it even possible to do so?
+I saw a thread from one of the facebook groups with similar question on how can we possibly invest in stocks of the business empires like Apple, Google, Facebook, and Microsoft.
+However, big question is, is it even possible to do so?
 I tried to search it in google but there are no straight forward answers, so I decided to write this blog for those who have this question in mind.

-I work for Wells Fargo Brokerage and Clearing Services LLC., a brokerage firm of Wells Fargo Bank– the second largest bank in the United States by market capitalization.
-Currently, I’m handling individual and corporate accounts, trust funds, mutual funds, and retirement funds,including foreign accounts for new opening.
+I work for Wells Fargo Brokerage and Clearing Services LLC., a brokerage firm of Wells Fargo Bank– the second largest bank in the United States.
+Currently, I’m handling individual and corporate accounts, trust funds, mutual funds, and retirement funds, as well as foreign accounts for new opening.

-However, I can’t represent my company outside United States because Philippines is under unsolicited countries.
-It means that brokerage service is limited and no stock broker’s intervention should happen on customer’s behalf.
+On the other hand, I can’t represent my company outside United States because Philippines is under unsolicited countries and it means that brokerage service is limited and no stock broker’s intervention should happen on customer’s behalf.

 Good news is, I can give you options and choices without any bias.
 Another thing is Yes, you can open a foreign account from Philippines via online.